Christianity in the Democratic Republic of the Congo: Others

 The Pew Center estimates the Congo's population of "Other Christians" at 260,000.
 Fewer than 0.1 percent of the population are Orthodox Christians.
 Chrysostomos Papasarantopoulos was notably influential in spreading Orthodox Christianity in the Congo over 1970–1972.

+Freedom of Religion

+In 2023, DRC was scored as 3 out of 4 for religious freedom.

+In the same year, it was ranked as the 37th worst country to be a Christian.
+This was mainly due to ADF/ISCAP and other terrorist activity.